Academic Catalog

 Description

-A continuation of DMS 52A with an emphasis on transducer types, 2-D imaging, pulse echo instrumentation, image processing, dynamic range as well as harmonic imaging.
+The course is a continuation of DMS 52A with detailed emphasis on concepts including pulsed echo instrumentation, image processing, transducers, and hemodynamics, as well as harmonics and contrast agents.
+In addition, the course details image display and processing which focuses on patient-centered equipment settings.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives